 Academic topics covered include early Indiana statehood, civics, government, law and pioneer life.

-Tour of the Corydon Capitol Site - Learn about Corydon's role as Indiana's first state capitol from 1816 to 1825, including the famous "Constitution Elm," the first state capitol building and the Governor's Headquarters.
+Tour of the Corydon Capitol Site - Learn about Corydon's role as Indiana's first state capital from 1816 to 1825, including the famous "Constitution Elm," the first state capitol building and the Governor's Headquarters.
 Grades 4-5.

 Manners and Morals Workshop - High school home economics, family management and consumer sciences classes will enjoy a formal tea party to explore historic and modern etiquette.
 Proper behavior, table manners, handshakes and conversational topics are covered before touring the Governor's parlor.